cleavetv/unity-framework/Docs/SceneObjectDataObject.md

 ### Singleton

 A SceneObjects Singleton type is a 1-to-1 mapping of a System.Type to an instance of that type.

+##### A singleton object can only ever have one instance of it's type in the library.
+Attempting to place a second instance of a singleton into the library will OVERWRITE the previous instance.
+This can have extremely undesirable effects or could be exactly what you were looking for, it all depends on your situation.

 #### Adding a singleton
 ```csharp